robertomagno1/SUS-hackatlon/README.md

-# SUS-hackathon
+# 🏆 1st Place for Best Report at the SUS8 Hackathon!
+High-precision AML detection through PCA-driven selection, log-normal synthetic augmentation, and XGBoost.
+Reproducible, modular, and hackathon-tested—check our paper in reports/.** —

 **SUS — Stats Under the Stars (Fraud Detection)**

 ### Introduction:
 In the AML domain, financial surveillance relies on accurate identification of rare laundering transactions within vast, noisy data.
 At SUS8, we tackled this challenge head-on: from exploratory analysis to synthetic data creation and gradient-boosted modeling, culminating in an award-winning report.

-TL;DR — 🏆 1st Place for Best Report at the SUS8 Hackathon!
-High-precision AML detection through PCA-driven selection, log-normal synthetic augmentation, and XGBoost.
-Reproducible, modular, and hackathon-tested—check our paper in reports/.** —
 ---

 ## 🚀 Why This Matters